GuyBaele/SpreadGL/README.md

 # Spread.gl - Visualising Pathogen Dispersal in a High-performance Browser Application
-Main development repository and webpage for spread.gl, hosting installation files and input data files for several visualisation examples.
+Main development repository and webpage for spread.gl, hosting installation files and input data files for several visualisation examples along with short tutorials and example output videos.

 # Installation
 1. Clone repository